mafifafm/pxt-microbit/docs/test/courses/csintro/radio/activity.md

 This activity focuses on using Radio blocks to send and receive numbers between micro:bits:

 * Depending on the button pressed, a different number value is sent between micro:bits.
-* On receiving a number, the micro:bit will display a different image unique to the number sent.
+* On receiving a number, the Ragga will display a different image unique to the number sent.
 * One number will represent a dot, another a dash, and another a space or stop.

 ## Set the group ID